CarlDeanClineSr/Unification-Physics-and-Testing-LUFT/README.md

+## 🧪 Simulations & Data-Driven Tests

+LUFT’s power is in the math, the data, and the ideas.
+You’ll find:

+- Jupyter Notebooks for lattice simulations and UFT equation modeling
+- Python scripts for analyzing SDR recordings and field resonance
+- Data folders with lightning, hydrogen line, and 7,468 Hz events

+Want to contribute?
+Try running a simulation, analyzing a dataset, or proposing a hardware build—even if it’s “junk,” every step counts!

+## 🤝 Get Involved

+- Help design the first physical Clister Coil—collaborate via GitHub Discussions!
+- Share your SDR tests, antenna builds, or simulation results
+- Join the journey to unify physics—one small step at a time
 # Reality-based-Space-and-its-functionality
 This is an investigation into the mechanisms that make up our reality.
 # LUFT — Lattice Unified Field Theory